juliansangillo/drg-jenkins-library/README.md

-# drg-jenkins-library
+# nbg-jenkins-library
-A Jenkins shared library for use in Delta Renegade Games CI/CD pipelines
+A Jenkins shared library for use in Naughty Biker Games CI/CD pipelines